darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

 The left, right and filmstrip/timeline panels can be resized by dragging their inner borders.

-Each of the panels can be expanded or collapsed by pressing a triangle located at the outside edge of the panel.
+Each of the panels can be expanded or collapsed by pressing the triangle located at the outside edge of the panels.
 Panel visibility can also be adjusted using keyboard shortcuts, as follows:

 ```
 TAB             Temporarily expand the centre view to fill the whole window.
                 Press again to return to the previous view.
 F11             Toggle fullscreen mode
 Shift+Ctrl+t    Toggle the top panel (between the image and the top banner)
-Shift+Ctrl+b    Toggle the bottom panel (beween the image and the filmstrip/timeline if shown)
+Shift+Ctrl+b    Toggle the bottom panel (beween the image and the filmstrip/timeline, if shown)
 Shift+Ctrl+l    Toggle the left panel
 Shift+Ctrl+r    Toggle the right panel
 Ctrl+f          Toggle the filmstrip/timeline